taogen-docs/resources-of-learning/directions/web-frontend-resources.md

 #### Next.js

+>Next.js is a JavaScript framework built on top of React, specializing in server-side rendering (SSR) and static site generation (SSG).
+It optimizes web application performance by rendering pages on the server, improving initial load times and search engine optimization.

 - [Next.js](https://nextjs.org/) - The React Framework for the Web. ⭐️124k
 - The Complete Developer: Master the Full Stack with TypeScript, React, Next.js, MongoDB, and Docker (2024) by Martin Krause
 - Real-World Next.js: Build scalable, high-performance, and modern web applications using Next.js, the React framework for production (2022) by Michele Riva